They form the bedrock of the British Flat racing season and are the benchmark on which careers and legends are based.

 The last to horse to clinch the Triple Crown, and the only one since World War II, was Nijinsky in 1970.

-Irish trainer Aidan O'Brien took his record of wins to nine when his son Donnacha rode Saxon Warrior to victory this year.
+Irish trainer Aidan O’Brien took his record of wins to nine when his son Donnacha rode Saxon Warrior to victory last year.

 The race is held over the same course at Newmarket a day after the 2,000 Guineas but this is for fillies only.